 Mayor and City Council Election Information:

 The Mayor and City Council members are each elected to terms of four (4) years.
-For information concerning upcoming local council and mayoral seat elections, candidate petitions and packets please contact Rachael Wold, Deputy City Clerk at (208) 612-4010.
+For information concerning upcoming local council and mayoral seat elections, candidate petitions and packets please contact Rachael Sanders, City Clerk at (208) 612-4010.